citusdata/test-automation/README.md

 As described [above](#fab-tasks), you can run these at the same time as you run `setup` tasks:

-- `fab use.citus:v7.1.1 setup.enterprise add.shard_rebalancer` does what you'd expect.
+- `fab use.citus v7.1.1 setup.citus add.shard_rebalancer` does what you'd expect.

 ## <a name="pg"></a> `pg` Tasks